Silver In Each Time Frame, And A $27 Medium-Term Target

 Long term - the trend is consolidating sideways to down in order to set up a break of $50.
 Hold or wait to buy.

-Medium Term - the trend is mixed, but is setting up a spike to $27 in the next 12 months.
-Look for longs, but size appropriately so positions can ride out the short term moves.
+Medium term - the trend is mixed, but is setting up a spike to $27 in the next 12 months.
+Look for longs, but size appropriately so positions can ride out the short-term moves.

-Short term - the trend is sideways with unsustained spikes / stop runs in either direction.
-The next short term move should be higher from just under $16 towards $18 again.
+Short term - the trend is sideways with unsustained spikes/stop runs in either direction.
+The next short-term move should be higher from just under $16 towards $18 again.

 Disclosure: I am/we are long GLD.